Hopf dreams and diagonal harmonics: Hopf chains and multivariate diagonal harmonics

-\begin{remark} In Definition~\ref{def:HopfChains}, observe that \begin{itemize} \item using Proposition~\ref{prop:bijectionNuTreesDyckIntervals}, the second item coincides with the following two equivalent conditions: \begin{itemize} \item the two pipe dreams corresponding to~$\pi_j$ and~$\pi_k$ in~$\pipeDreams(\pi_i)$ form an interval in the poset induced by general chute moves, \item the pair $(\pi_j,\pi_k)$ is an interval in the $\pi_i$-Tamari lattice. \end{itemize} \item Condition~(2) applied to the diagonal path~$\pi_i = \pi_1$, implies that every Hopf chain is a chain in the classical Tamari lattice.
+\begin{remark} In Definition~\ref{def:HopfChains}, observe that \begin{itemize} \item Condition (2) coincides with the following equivalent condition by Proposition~\ref{prop:bijectionNuTreesDyckIntervals}: every subtriple~$(\pi_i,\pi_j,\pi_k)$ comes from an interval of dominant pipe dreams, meaning that the two pipe dreams corresponding to~$\pi_j$ and~$\pi_k$ in~$\pipeDreams(\pi_i)$ form an interval in the poset induced by general chute moves. \item Condition~(2) applied to the diagonal path~$\pi_i = \pi_1$, implies that every Hopf chain is a chain in the classical Tamari lattice.
 We denote by~$\TC{n}{r}$ the set of Tamari chains of length~$r$ and size~$n$, starting with the bottom diagonal path~$(NE)^n$. \end{itemize} \end{remark}

 \begin{example} For~$n \le 3$, all Tamari chains in~$\TC{n}{r}$ are Hopf chains in~$\HC{n}{r}$ and the number matches the dimension~$\dim(\Alt(\DiagHarm{n}{r}))$ computed in~\cite{Bergeron-multivariateDiagonalCoinvariantSpaces}.
 In contrast, already for~$n=4$, there are Tamari chains that are not Hopf chains.
 All these Tamari but non-Hopf chains contain the one in \fref{fig:killer} as a subchain.